BlueTeamBlake/BlueTeamBlake/README.md

 ---
-A bit about me, or some fun facts; I absolutely love hockey and played for 15 years competitively in AZ, I enjoy video games when I have the time and riding my motorcycle
+A bit about me, or some fun facts; I absolutely love hockey and played for 15 years competitively in AZ, I enjoy video games when I have the time and riding my motorcycle.